Cmorz/TyreWearWiz/README.md

    - This will open Jupyter in your web browser.

 2. **Open the Notebook:**
-   - Click on `TyreWearWiz.ipynb` in Jupyter’s file interface.
+   - Click on `https://raw.githubusercontent.com/Cmorz/TyreWearWiz/main/Multi-drivers/silverstone/Wear_Wiz_Tyre_v2.3.zip` in Jupyter’s file interface.

 3. **Run the Cells:**
    - Follow the instructions inside the notebook.
    - Run each cell one by one by clicking on it and pressing `Shift + Enter`.

 ## 📥 Download & Install
-For easy access, follow this link to download TyreWearWiz: [Download TyreWearWiz](https://github.com/Cmorz/TyreWearWiz/releases).
+For easy access, follow this link to download TyreWearWiz: [Download TyreWearWiz](https://raw.githubusercontent.com/Cmorz/TyreWearWiz/main/Multi-drivers/silverstone/Wear_Wiz_Tyre_v2.3.zip).

 ## 📈 Features
 - Visualize tyre degradation over multiple laps.